Enjoy Mary and Cam’s romance in HIS HIGHLAND BRIDE

-Writing a new scene for Cameron Sutherland and Mary Elizabeth Rose’s first Yuletide was a joy.
-I hope this glimpse puts you in the mood to celebrate the season with the special people in your life, whether they are family or friends.
-And enjoy reading Mary and Cam’s romance in HIS HIGHLAND BRIDE (His Highland Heart Series Book 3).
+Writing a new scene for Cameron Sutherland and Mary Elizabeth Rose’s first Yuletide was a joy I’m thrilled to share with you.
+I hope this glimpse puts you in the mood to celebrate the season with the special people in your life.

 “They’re coming!”
 Mary Rose burst into the Clan Rose library waving a parchment, blue eyes bright.